dvidelabs/flatcc/README.md

 ## Status

-Release 0.6.2 (in development) is primarily a bug fix release, refer to CHANGELOG for details.
+Release 0.6.2 (in development) is primarily a bug fix release, refer to CHANGELOG for details, this note only mentions a subset of these.
 A long standing bug has been fixed where where objects created before a call to `_create_as_root` would not be properly aligned, and buffer end is now also padded to largest object seen within the buffer.
 Note that for clang debug builds, -fsanitize=undefined has been added and this may require dependent source code to also use that flag to avoid missing linker symbols.
 The feature can be disabled in CMakeLists.txt.
 CMake has been bumped to version 3.16 which is the latest version where Appveyor will build MVSC 2025.
 A buffer overrun in flatcc parser on malformed floating point input was fixed.
 Warnings added for potential name conflicts in enum names and table fields that could result in confusing C compiler errors.
-Not all warnigs are errors to the option `-s` was also added to silence warnings.
+Not all warnings are errors to the option `-s` was also added to silence warnings.
 The existing `-g` option can resolve some conflicts.
+Some _with_size variants of verified functions would verify a type hash identifier agains the wrong buffer location, but this appears to only have a effected very few users.
+Generated header guards could contain invalid symbols if present in the filename, such as hyphens - these are now mapped to underscore.
+It is still possible to create conflicting names, e.g. by having schema files 'foo-bar.fbs' and `foo_bar.fbs', or `foo.fbs` and `Foo.fbs`, but it is not considered to be a practical concern worth handling.

 Release 0.6.1 contains primarily bug fixes and numerous contributions from the community to handle platform edge cases.
 Additionally, pedantic GCC warnings